Just4Children is supporting Tonia aged 22 from Eckington in Worcestershire who is raising funds for more urgent neurospinal surgery.

 Tonia is frustrated by her situation and deeply regrets that others are fundraising for her once again when she so keenly wishes to help others going through tough times.
 She is anxious to fundraise and pay back to society when she is in a position to do so.
 Tonia is humbled by everyone’s generosity and wishes to thank all for their incredible, selfless, contributions.

 However, as mentioned, further assessment, surgery, treatment and rehabilitation lie ahead on Tonia’s Journey.
-The cost of this second-stage treatment, surgery, travel and now-know after-care takes us to our original planned total of £200,000.
+The cost of this second-stage treatment, surgery, and now-known after-care takes us to our original planned total of £200,000.

 As Tonia’s family, friends and supporters we also thank you most sincerely for supporting this most inspirational and courageous young woman.
 We regret having to ask you to fundraise again, but do so in the firm knowledge that Tonia’s life, and quality of life, is one worth fighting for.